An FPGA-Based Open-Source Hardware-Software Framework for Side-Channel Security Research: Framework

 \subsubsection{Analyze}

-The final phase of the proposed framework foresees the analysis of the measurements from the previous phase, i.e., the switching activity of the simulation and the power consumption trace of the board execution, both corresponding to the time window of interest, in order to detect whether there was any cryptographic information leakage as well as to identify the eventual sources of such leakage.
+The final phase of the JARVIS framework foresees the analysis of the measurements from the previous phase, i.e., the switching activity of the simulation and the power consumption trace of the board execution, both corresponding to the time window of interest and synchronized with each other.
+Two degrees of analysis are supported by the synchronization and alignment between the switching activity and the power trace.
+On the one hand, SCA leakage and the corresponding time instant are detected from the physical power traces.
+On the other hand, and more importantly, such alignment helps to identify the specific signals of the design under analysis which are responsible for the SCA leakage, providing an in-depth understanding of the leakage behavior that drastically eases the subsequent ad-hoc design of effective countermeasures.
 A set of state-of-the-art SCA techniques, ranging from CPA and template to ML-based ones, is therefore provided to evaluate the SCA security of the platform and the application executed on top of it.
 Remarkably, the analysis phase also produces the traditional power, performance, and area~(PPA) metrics.